stakhiv/secret/README.md

 When storing password you have two options.

-1. Provide password as an argument:
+Provide password as an argument:

 ```
 secret store your@mail.com password
 ```

-2. Enter it using password prompt:
+Or enter it using password prompt:

 ```
 secret store your@mail.com